D-MAS/vfire-less-pc-spread-chance/README.md

 # vfire-less-pc-spread-chance
-Are you tired of getting burned unreasonably?
-Want to live out your pyromanic dreams but go up in blazes before you get any real spread?
-Have you died to a single ♥♥♥♥ flamelet?
-Then this mod is for you!

 How it works:
 There are 3 multipliers which all are convars, meaning this mod edit is custom and can be effectively disabled. vfire_pc_spread_base (0.8) : This is the base rate fire will spread to any players.
 20% is not a huge reduction, but there's a slight difference and the other multipliers are far greater.